 It’s time for another clean eating recipe inspiration with cruciferous vegetables.
 This Chinese cabbage salad with orange chunks is a real vitamin miracle.
 We love to eat this juicy and crunchy salad especially in the cold season.

-If you can’t tolerate average green cabbage, then the sweeter and softer Chinese cabbage might be worth a try as it is easier digestible.
-Expect also some facts on the health benefits of Chinese cabbage at the end of this article.
+If you can’t tolerate average green cabbage, then the sweeter and softer Chinese cabbage might be worth a try.
+Why?
+It it is much easier to digest.
+Expect later also some facts on the health benefits of this nutrient dense vegetable.Print

 - 1/2 China cabbage, cut in thin stripes